Main article: Music in Russia in the XVIII century

 Biography

-Handoshkin entered the court service, probably in the very late 50s or early 60s.
-XVIII century student in the court orchestra, at the age of 12-13 years.
-This confirms the surviving petition of Prince G. A. Potemkin from 1785 to Catherine II with a request for the dismissal of Handoshkin from court service, "with the award of a pension for his long-term service and the awarding of the rank of court officer."
+Handoshkin entered the court service in 1755 at the age of eight as a student in the court orchestra.
+The petition of Prince G. A. Potemkin of 1785 to Catherine II with a request for the dismissal of Handoshkin from court service, "with the award of a pension for his long-term service and the awarding of the rank of court uniform," has been preserved.
 Long-term service at theaters, which at that time gave the right to a pension, was considered a 20-25 year term of work.

 Documents preserved in the archive of the Directorate of Imperial Theaters confirm that Handoshkin was among the students of the orchestra and his teacher was the court chamber musician Tito Porto.
 Later in 1784, in a petition to pay him for pedagogical work on the theater directorate, Porto wrote that "he had the opportunity to train the singer, two singers also for the orchestra of six violinists from whom there is now one and bandmaster Handoshkin."
 The petition contains a note: "According to the correction made, it is obvious that the pensioner T. Porto really taught the students shown to him and did not receive any awards for that."